Topological properties on isochronous centers of polynomial Hamiltonian differential systems: Non-isochronicity of real Hamiltonian systems of even degree

 \section{Non-isochronicity of real Hamiltonian systems of even degree $n$}

 In the last section we focus on the relation between the Gavrilov's question and Jarque-Villadelprat conjecture.
-It is worth mentioning that the latter is not true in the complex setting, some counterexamples can be found in Gavrilov's paper \cite{Gavri}.
+It is worthy mentioned that the latter is not true in the complex setting, some counterexamples can be found in Gavrilov's paper \cite{Gavri}.
 Firstly we shall prove Theorem \ref{G-J-V}.

 \begin{proof}[Proof of Theorem \ref{G-J-V}]